Arttuv/arttuv-website/src/markdown-pages/platformer-ux/ux-of-a-platform-game.md

 date: "2019-06-30"
 title: "Platformer (game) UX"
 tags: ["hci"]
 summary: "Some years ago I tried building a platformer game (PC / Android) and found the experience interesting from the UX point of view.
 This is my recap of what I remember.
 TLDR: You can cheat to make it feel more like a game.
-Physics simulation rarely makes a good game (at least you'll need to fine tune your character movement physics)."
+Physics simulation rarely makes a good platformer (although Trine might beg to differ).
+At least you'll need to fine tune your character movement physics."
 featuredImage: "Corner-cases-in-platformer-physics.003.png"
 ---